 Wonderland Lisboa for Kids

 The Play Village (Aldeia da Brincadeira) and Enchanted Forest (Floresta Encantada) engage children with fun activities like a merry-go-round carousel.
-A miniature Ferris wheel and other rides cater specifically to toddlers.

 Older kids will thrill to jump high on the trampoline, complete with bungee cords and safety harnesses.